jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 REvil
 Conti
 DarkSide
-The top 5 ransomware families in 2021 based on data from Deep Instincts D\-Cloud.
+The top 5 ransomware families in 2021 based on data from Deep Instinct’s D\-Cloud.
 The numbers are shown in arbitrary units, where the number of DarkSide samples is represented by one.
 20
 40